clcar23/Python-Live-Project/README.md

 # Python Live Project

 ## Introduction
 In February of 2022, I worked with other students in the Tech Academy designing a web site using the Django Framework in PyCharm.
 We each contributed to our own portions of the site by designing pages with various functionality.
-It was my first experience in DevOps, CI/CD, using boards, and a deeper dive into version control.
-The page I built utilized a simple API and some web scraping both that were completely new to me and had to do some research on to get implemented.
+It was my first experience using MicroSoft's Azure DevOps, CI/CD, using boards, and a deeper dive into version control.
+The page I built utilized an API from RapidAPI's and some web scraping from Beautiful Soup, both that were completely new to me and had to do some research on to get implemented.
 I'm excited to use these tools again and learn some more about them in the future.

+### Tools For the Project:
+* Pycharm (Python)
+* Django
+* Bootstrap 5
+* Beautiful Soup
+* RapidAPI
+* HTML/JS/CSS

 Below are some code snippets with a description of various parts of CRUD functionality of the project:

 ### Create
 Here I began my first story with creating some models.
 My idea was to create a website that motorcycle riders could go in and create their motorcycle to rate.
+I started with setting up the different files i would need.
+The HTML page, Views, URL, Settings, Admin pages, etc.
 ![live-project-snip-5](https://user-images.githubusercontent.com/92751822/153731600-baf92e22-3403-4ac5-8fce-ea06efd81759.png)

-Then I added in different functions.
+Then I added in different functions, and created my database/models for motorcycle and route creation by the user.
 ![live-project-snip-1](https://user-images.githubusercontent.com/92751822/153731580-d7380e23-fd01-426c-a1d7-cd36d8c3fe6a.png)

 Also some pathing to the various HTML pages for the site.